PsChris825/TheAutoBlueprint-CapStone/TheAutoBlueprint-server/CapStoneProposal.md

 ## Create a Modification Plan

-- **Description**: As an authenticated user, I want to create a new modification plan for my vehicle by choosing my car's year, make, and model.
+- **Description**: As an authenticated user, I want to create a new modification plan for my vehicle by choosing my carId's year, make, and model.
 I will then add detailed plans for modifications, including parts needed, their prices, and links to tutorials or suppliers.
 I want to create a timeline for completing each step of the modification.

 ### Technical Details